KeetKhat/TV-B-Boy/README.md

-# This project has been discontinued, this repository is still available to see how GBDK works (In fact GBZ80 is better than this obviously :D)
+# This project has been discontinued, this repository is still available to see how GBDK works

 # TV-B-Boy
 Use your GBC as an universal remote like the TV-B-Gone